 9. When in Doubt, Ask an Expert

 We find that making the arrangements on our own is part of the fun; but if you’re feeling a little unsure, or having trouble agreeing, you might prefer to have someone do the planning for you.
-There are tour operators that can help you plan a trip that appeals to all generations.
+There are tour operators that can help you plan a trip that appeals to all generations (check out the 7 Best All-Inclusive Multigenerational Tours for some of our favorites).
 Make sure you inquire about group rates and other discounts for large families.

 10. Capture Every Moment